isVy08/mwe-demo/README.md

 I utilise machine learning to develop effective tools for learning English expressions.

 ### Semantic Matching
-This model suggests semantically related phrases and idioms given a sentence.
+This model suggests semantically related phrases and idioms to a sentence.
 <br>View the demo at [isVy08.github.io/mwe-demo/](http://isvy08.github.io/mwe-demo/)